RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 to implement a LCC/OpenLCB aware command station node that can operate DCC/Railcom locomotives.
 It should work with any of the Beagle Board addon boards I have designed.
 It uses the AM335X's PRUs to generate the DCC signals.
-It ises the OpenMRN Console class to communicate over a Tcp/Ip channel with a Tcl/Tk coded GUI program to provide a user friendly point-and-click high level user interface.
+It uses the OpenMRN Console class to communicate over a Tcp/Ip channel with a Tcl/Tk coded GUI program to provide a user friendly point-and-click high level user interface.